History

 Grow it.

 The Foundation continues to sponsor both high school and college students at the different summits.
-The Foundation seeks possible corporate grant sources to help fund the student scholarship programs, as well as the Philip Hyde Conservation Grants.
 The NANPA Environment Committee’s Outreach Events at the different summits continue to give all proceeds to the Foundation for its Philip Hyde Grants.

-During a tribute to trustee and Past President Jane Kinne at the Destin, FL summit, the Foundation receives $20,000 in her memory from the Foundation’s current and former executive directors.
+Development Director and Past President Jane Kinne unexpectedly passes away.
+During a tribute to Jane Kinne, the Foundation receives $20,000 in her memory from the Foundation’s current and former executive directors.
 The Jane Kinne Endowment Fund is created with this initial deposit.

 Russ Kinne donates his wife’s “coat of many colors” as a potential future fundraiser.
 It’s auctioned off at the Summit and the buyer donates the coat back to the Foundation.